At a glance

 The Cutlet That Carries the Record

-As with its Mexican cousin, the documented past belongs to the cutlet, not to the loaded sandwich.
-The milanesa traces back to the cotoletta alla milanese of Milan, a breaded fried cutlet that crossed to the Río de la Plata with the mass Italian immigration of roughly 1870 to 1920 and then spread across the region as the everyday a la milanesa method.
-The completa has no discrete inventor and no origin moment; it is only the milanesa al pan taken to its full topping load, the maximal end of a continuum whose bare versions are the same cutlet with less on it.
+As with its Mexican counterpart, the documented past belongs to the cutlet, not to the loaded sandwich.
+The milanesa takes its name and its method from Milan's cotoletta alla milanese, a breaded fried cutlet that crossed to the Río de la Plata with the mass Italian immigration of roughly 1870 to 1920 and then spread as the everyday a la milanesa method.
+The completa has no inventor and no founding moment; it is the milanesa al pan pushed to its full topping load, the heavy end of a continuum whose plainer versions are the same cutlet with less on it.